-The More RA-RU subfield is set to 1 to indicate that RA-RUs, for associated STAs if AID12 subfield is equal to 0 and for unassociated STAs if AID12 subfield is equal to 2045, are allocated in subsequent Trigger frames that are sent until the end of the TWT SP in which the Trigger frame carrying this field is sent.
+The More RA-RU subfield is set to 1 to indicate that RA-RUs of the type indicated by the AID12 subfield in this User Info field (see Table 9-31f1) are allocated in subsequent Trigger frames that are sent until the end of the TWT SP in which the Trigger frame carrying this field is sent.
 Otherwise the subfield is set to 0.
 The subfield is reserved if the More TF field in the Common Info field is set to 0.

 TGax Editor: Please delete the paragraph on AID12 subfield (after Figure 9-64d) and add Table 9-31f1 as shown below

-The AID12 subfield of the User Info field is encoded as follows:
+The AID12 subfield of the User Info field is encoded as shown in Table 9-31f1

-0 indicates that the User Info field allocates one or more contiguous RA-RUs for associated STAs

-1 to 2007 indicates the AID of the STA addressed by the User Info field

-2045 indicates that the User Info field allocates one or more contiguous RA-RUs for unassociated STAs

-2046 indicates that the User Info field identifies an unallocated RU and that the remaining subfields in the User Info field are reserved

-4095 indicates start of the Padding field and that the remaining subfields of the User Info field are not present

-All other values are reserved

 Table 9-31f1—Mapping of AID12 subfield value[20058, 20067, 20068]